tempertemper/html-playground/src/site/forms/select.md

 - <kbd>Space</kbd> or <kdb>Enter</kdb> chooses the currently highlighted option and closes the list
 - <kbd>Escape</kbd> closes the list without selecting an option
 </details>

-`select` elements are used to give the user a list of items to choose from.
-Before using a select, we should first explore if an input with `type="radio"` can't be used.

 <form>
     <label for="fruit">Favourite fruit</label>